IntegralEquations/Inti.jl/docs/src/examples/poisson.md

 )
 ```

-as well as the boundary integral operators
+We require also the boundary integral operators for the ensuing integral
+equation:

 ```@example poisson
 # Single and double layer operators on Γ